 Natalia Iwanek Editing

 Hi!
-I’m Natalia, a Canadian freelance copy editor, stylistic editor, and proofreader.
+I’m Natalia, a Canadian freelance copy editor, proofreader, and translator.

-As a copy editor, stylistic editor, and proofreader, I work with authors and clients on a diverse portfolio of non-fiction and fiction projects.
+As a copy editor, stylistic editor, proofreader, and translator, I work with traditional publishers, self-publishing authors, and corporate and not-for-profit clients on a diverse portfolio of non-fiction and fiction projects.
 From 2024 to 2025, I served as the co-editor-in-chief of BoldFace, the official blog of Editors Toronto.

 Fiction: I focus on literary fiction and genre fiction (science fiction, horror, mystery, and thriller).